zvictor/brainyduck/docs/README.md

 ### clone

-The files in Faugra's cache are portable, meaning that you can just copy them around.
+The files in Brainyduck's cache are portable, meaning that you can just copy them around.

 _We wish all ducks could be cloned that easily!_ 🐣🧬🧑‍🔬